kylemede/ExoSOFT/README.rst

 To make this work the user will also need the texlive-epstopdf or the verison for your OS to allow the epstopdf command from the cmd.

+Following install either by downloading from this repository or pip, make sure the directory to ExoSOFT/exosoft/ is added to your path.
+Then, to run:

+$ExoSOFT.py full/path/to/*settings.py

+If ExoSOFT.py is not executable, then you would need to proceed with 'python ExoSOFT.py...'.

+A set of example settings and data files are in ExoSOFT/examples.
+This can be ran with:

+$ExoSOFT.py

+as it will just assume that without a provided path, you want to play with the example.

 ExoSOFT
 =======